Emmanuel Rivière

-Emmanuel José Rivière (born 3 March 1990) is a Martiniquais professional footballer.
-Rivière primarily plays in the lead striker role, but can also operate on wings.
+Emmanuel José Rivière (born 3 March 1990) is a French former professional footballer.
+Rivière primarily played in the lead striker role, but could also operate on wings.
 He was a French youth international having played at all levels before switching to represent the Martinique national team.

 Club career

 Early career

 Rivière began his football career playing on the French overseas department of Martinique playing for local side Espoir Sainte-Luce in the commune of Sainte-Luce.
 He attracted interest from French clubs on the mainland after his performances at the annual Coupe Nationale des 14 ans, which was held at the Clairefontaine academy.
 Notable clubs that scouted him included Paris Saint-Germain, Lyon and Saint-Étienne.
 The player signed for Saint-Étienne citing the club's history stating, "The ASSE is legendary in Martinique.
 They're a very big club.
 My family was happy to see me sign here.
 My father, who follows a lot of football, talks about them often."